 Critical Stats:

-Affiliation: administered jointly by the ICA and the Alliance of Free Worlds
+Affiliation: officially administered jointly by the ICA and the Alliance of Free Worlds

-Primary industries: cryo-computation (quantum processing power amplified by the extreme cold); heavy industry & manufacturing (Alliance regions are especially invested in weapons design & production; ICA regions are big on plastics)
+Primary industries: cryo-computation (quantum processing power amplified by the extreme cold); heavy industry & manufacturing (Alliance regions are especially invested in weapons design & production; ICA regions are big plastics producers); shipping and mercantile commerce

-Saturn’s largest moon has always held a special place in humanity’s heart, even back to the earliest days of interplanetary exploration.
-We sent the Huygens to land in the Shangri-La region on a mission of discovery, and landed the Dragonfly probe in the Selk Crater for its own dune-hopping exploration.
+With its dense atmosphere and a surface which offers a fascinating simulation of the primordial Earth, Saturn’s largest moon has always held a special place in humanity’s heart, even back to the earliest days of space travel.
+The Huygens landed in the Shangri-La region on a mission of discovery in 2005, and the Dragonfly probe arrived in the Selk Crater in 2034 on a dune-hopping mission of exploration.
 Both of these returned fascinating scientific results, and drove interest in crewed exploration and long-term settlement.

-When the first humans arrived there over forty years later, they came in ships designed by the Pathfinder Corporation and deployed as part of Project Centennial’s long-term goal of putting humans in the outer solar system.
-Over the fifty years which followed this first landing in 2077, human pioneers and their artificial workhorses set up more than a dozen settlements across the midlatitude regions of Titan, chief among them Samarkand (2), New Heraklion (4), and Liaoning (7), as well as several in the northern polar region around the edges of the great methane seas.
-Chief among these is Nicoya City (3), which houses Titan’s primary plastics processing facilities for Titan Industries.
-Elsewhere, Chicomoztoc (5), the fourth largest city on Titan, is home to the first space tether built beyond the asteroid belt (completed in 2186).
+Over the years which followed this first settlement mission in 2086, human pioneers and their artificially=engineered workhorses set up more than a dozen settlements across the midlatitude regions of Titan, chief among them Samarkand (2), New Heraklion (3), and Jiuquan (4), as well as several in the polar regions around the edges of the great methane seas.
+Chief among these are Nishapur (5) and Khujand (6), which house Titan’s primary plastics processing facilities.
+Elsewhere, Liaoning (7), the sixth largest city on Titan, is home to the first space tether built beyond the asteroid belt (completed in 2221), and Shandong (8) is a major center for the production of artificial humans (better known as zharans as of 2389).

 For much of Titan’s history of human habitation, the settlements there developed in peace.
 Beginning in the 2240s, as the Antares Insurrection embroiled the solar system in populist upheaval, and the population of Titan was swept up in the violence, a band of warlords called the Titan Cabal swept into power there.
 These would-be dictators rode a wave of public distrust of the ICA and leveraged the immense resource wealth of Titan to build up small armies to defend their interests on the smog-shrouded moon.

-Then, in 2284, 700 million-year-old precursor artifacts were revealed in the Shikoku Facula, in a region later named the Ramayana Site (1).
+Then, in 2284, 500 million-year-old precursor artifacts were revealed in the Shikoku Facula, in a region later named the Ramayana Site (1).
 Within a few years of this revelation, the warlords of Titan came to conflict with the masters of the United Nations of Mars over control of outer system resources, including the highly coveted Ramayana artifacts.
-This led to the Mars-Titan War (2293-2298), which has shaped the politics of Solar Space for the past hundred years and ushered in an era of weak leadership on Titan.
+This led to the Mars-Titan War (2292-2297), which has shaped the politics of Solar Space for the past hundred years and ushered in an era of weak leadership on Titan.
 That lasted until 2334, when the new United People’s Party swept into power.
-The rest, as they say, is history.
+The First Titan Civil War (2334-2342) soon followed.

-Map Key (listing the ten cities in this region over half a million people):
+Map Key (listing the ten cities in this region over two million people):

 (1) Samarkand: